Airline hub: Primary and secondary hubs

 A primary hub is the main hub for an airline.
 However, as an airline expands operations at its primary hub to the point that it experiences capacity limitations, it may elect to open secondary hubs.
-Examples of such hubs are Air Canada's hubs at Montréal–Trudeau and Vancouver, British Airways' hub at London-Gatwick, Air India's hub at Mumbai and Lufthansa's hub at Munich.
+Examples of such hubs are Air Canada's hubs at Montréal–Trudeau and Vancouver, British Airways' hub at London-Gatwick, Air India's hub at Mumbai, Korean Air's hub at Busan and Lufthansa's hub at Munich.
 By operating multiple hubs, airlines can expand their geographic reach.
 They can also better serve spoke–spoke markets, providing more itineraries with connections at different hubs.

 Cargo airlines like FedEx Express and UPS Airlines also operate secondary hubs to an extent, but these are primarily used to serve regional high-demand destinations because shipping packages through its main hub would waste fuel; an example of this would be FedEx transiting a package through Oakland International Airport when shipping packages between destinations near Seattle and Phoenix, Arizona instead of sending deliveries through the Memphis Superhub.